Kidwelly – St Mary’s Church

 The church was situated on the left, south bank of the Gwendraeth Fach river, so on the opposite side of the castle and the fortified part of the town.
 It is not certain where the Benedictine buildings were located, but it seems that they were not situated in the usual place on the north side of the church due to the lack of space in front of the riverbed.
 From the west there was a road leading to the town and the castle, so the best place would be the south or east, or possibly north-east, where the bend of the river freed more space.

-The church at the end of the Middle Ages consisted of a rectangular, four-bay nave and a rather long, two-bay, rectangular chancel.
-The nave was originally longer, shortened after the fire of 1481 or in the 16th century.
-On its northern side, in the 14th century, a lofty three-floor tower was erected, reinforced with corner buttresses and topped with a high spire.
-Originally, it yet had a parapet with decorative battlement, removed in the nineteenth century.
-On the south-western side, the tower has a two-level annex containing a staircase.
-From the fourteenth century also comes the southern and northern transepts, the southern porch (the earlier of the thirteenth century was destroyed) and the sacristy attached to the north wall of the chancel.
-The latter was originally a chapel in the form of a transept, connected by a diagonal passage (squint) in the thickness of the wall with the chancel.
+The church at the end of the Middle Ages had a rectangular, four-bay nave, 10 meters wide, and a fairly long, two-bay, rectangular chancel, with a total length of about 37 meters inside.
+The nave was originally longer, but was shortened by two bays at the end of the 15th or in the 16th century.
+On its northern side, around 1320, a soaring, three-story tower was built, with a base measuring 7.6 x 7.6 meters, reinforced with corner buttresses and topped with a high spire, originally surrounded by decorative battlement.
+On the south-west side, the tower received a two-level annex housing a staircase.
+In the 14th century, the southern and norther transepts were also built, a porch in front of the southern entrance to the nave, and a chapel attached to the northern wall of the chancel.

 Current state

 Church of St. Mary is one of the most valuable architectural monuments in the Carmarthen region.
-Its present appearance is the result of a multi-stage expansion carried out from the thirteenth to the sixteenth century, with minor changes introduced in the early modern period.
-The latter include the removal of the tower’s parapet with decorative battlement, the renewal or replacement of some traceries and window frames (northern and southern windows of the nave, southern transept window, western window in the southern wall of the chancel, tracery of the eastern window in the chancel), and replacement of the roof truss.
+Its current appearance is the result of a multi-stage expansion carried out from the 13th to the 16th century, with minor changes introduced in the early modern period.
+The latter include the removal of the tower parapet with decorative battlements, the renovation or replacement of some tracery and window jambs (north and south windows of the nave, south transept window, west window in the south wall of the chancel, tracery of the east window in the chancel), and the replacement of the roof truss.
+The interior includes a Gothic chancel arcade, transept arcades, a vault in the ground floor of the tower, a staircase to the former rood screen, sedilia and a piscina in the chancel.
+A valuable element is the tower spire from the beginning of the 15th century, renovated in the 18th and 19th centuries.

 bibliography: